Roland-05/University-Project-CPP/README.md

 **Author:** Roland

 This program simulates task performance by multiple workers, calculates their average performance on each task, and assigns the task to the best-performing worker.
+Comments are intentionally verbose to meet academic marking requirements.
+In practice, I aim for clean, maintainable code with concise documentation.

 ---